dexie/dexie-website/docs/Tutorial/Best-Practices.md

 }
 ```

 But on an event handler or other root-level scope, always catch!
 Why?!
 Because you are the last one to catch it since you are NOT returning Promise!
 You have no caller that expects a promise and you are the sole responsible of catching and informing the user about any error.
-If you don't catch it anywhere, an error will end-up in the global [Dexie.Promise.on.error](/docs/Promise/Promise.on.error) handler and logged to the console as a warning (unless you override [Dexie.Promise.on.error](/docs/Promise/Promise.on.error)).
+If you don't catch it anywhere, an error will end-up in the standard [unhandledrejection](http://dexie.org/docs/Promise/unhandledrejection-event.html) event.

 ```javascript
 somePromiseReturningFunc().catch(function (err) {